IM (1999); GM (2002).

 In 2004, he was second with 5.5/9 behind Nigel Short at the 1st Sanjin International Hotel Cup (GM tournament) in Taiyuan, China, won the 1st Dato’ Arthur Tan Malaysian Open in Kuala Lumpur with 8.5/11 and was =1st in the Kolkata International Open, sharing the honors with Surya Shekhar Ganguly.
 In 2005, he came =1st in the Singapore International Masters Open.

-In 2000 Ni played in his first Olympiad in Istanbul, where he scored 5.5/9 as second reserve, with China coming 9th.
+<Olympiads> In 2000 Ni played in his first Olympiad in Istanbul, where he scored 5.5/9 as second reserve, with China coming 9th.
 At the Bled Olympiad (2002), he played 1st reserve but only scored 2/6, although China improved its position to 5th placing.
 He missed the 36th Olympiad (2004) in Calvia, but at the 37th Chess Olympiad (2006), he again played Ist reserve, scoring 5.5/9 with China achieving its best result yet, coming second to Armenia.
-In 2008 at the 38th 2008 Olympiad (2008) in Dresden, Ni scored 6/10 playing Board 3, with China coming 7th.
+In 2008 at the 38th Olympiad (2008) in Dresden, Ni scored 6/10 playing Board 3, with China coming 7th.
+He next participated in the Chess Olympiad (2014), when he played board 4, winning individual bronze and helping China to its inaugural gold medal.

-Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22 on top board, helping his team to first place.
+<Chinese League> Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22 on top board, helping his team to first place.
 He again played top board for his Shanghai team in 2013, scoring 15/22 with his team placing =2nd (3rd on tiebreak) out of 12.
-(2)
+(2) Ni Hua again played top board for Shanghai in 2014, when it placed fourth, and in 2015, when it also placed fourth.

 Ratings and rankings: